ghattisu/AC215_Bloodwise/src/vector-db/README.md

 ## (shortcut) chunking -> embedding -> loading the vector db
 `python cli.py --chunk --embed --load`

-## Make sure to keep this container running as you launch your API and Frontend Components!**
+**Make sure to keep this container running as you launch your API and Frontend Components!**

+## Testing in this container
+For this particular continer, within the `tests/` folder, you will find a test for .....